 - 1. Leadership Practice Related Indicators: An evaluation of the core leadership practices and skills that positively affect student learning.
-This category is comprised of two components: - (a) Observation of Teacher Performance and Practice (40%) as defined in the Common Core of Leading (CCL): Connecticut School Leadership Standards. - (b) Stakeholder Feedback (10%) on leadership practice through surveys. - 2.
-Student Outcomes Related Indicators: An evaluation of administrator's contributions to student academic progress, at the school and classroom level.
-This area is comprised of two components: - (a) Student Learning (45%) assessed in equal weight by: (a) progress on the academic learning measures in the state's accountability system for schools; and (b) performance and growth on locally-determined measures. - (b) Teacher Effectiveness Outcomes (5%) as determined by an aggregation of teachers' success with respect to Student Learning Objectives (SLOs).
+This category is comprised of two components: - a) Observation of Leadership Performance and Practice (40%) as defined in the Common Core of Leading (CCL): Connecticut School Leadership Standards. - b) Stakeholder Feedback (10%) on leadership practice through surveys. - 2.
+Student Outcomes Related Indicators: An evaluation of an administrator's contribution to student academic progress, at the school and classroom level.
+This category is comprised of two components: - a) Student Learning (45%) assessed in equal weight by: (a) progress on the academic learning measures in the state's accountability system for schools and (b) performance and growth on locally-determined measures. - b) Teacher Effectiveness Outcomes (5%) as determined by an aggregation of teachers' success with respect to Student Learning Objectives (SLOs)

-Scores from each of the four components will be combined to produce a summative performance rating designation of Exemplary, Proficient, Developing or Below Standard.
+Scores from each of the four components will be combined to produce a summative performance rating of Exceeding Expectations, Meeting Expectations, Approaching Expectations or Below Standard.
 The performance levels are defined as:

-- Exemplary Substantially exceeding indicators of performance - Proficient Meeting indicators of performance - Developing Meeting some indicators of performance but not others - Below Standard Not meeting indicators of performance
+- Exceeding Expectations Substantially exceeding indicators of performance - Meeting Expectations Meeting indicators of performance - Approaching Expectations Meeting some indicators of performance but not others - Below Standard Not meeting indicators of performance